 Policy component Good market practice Deferring a portion of the bonus into shares can create a greater alignment with shareholders, particularly where there is no long term incentive, although the introduction of deferral should not of itself result in an increase to the overall quantum of the bonus.
 Dividends may be credited on deferred bonus shares held during the deferral period, but no further dividends should be paid on undelivered shares or options after the end of the designated deferral period.
 Long-term incentive plans (LTIPs) Provisions to pay a guaranteed annual bonus will attract a negative vote recommendation.
-Scheme and individual participation limits must be fully disclosed, and any change to the maximum award should be explained and justified.
+In line with the Investment Association Principles, scheme and individual participation limits must be fully disclosed, and any change to the maximum award should be explained and justified.
 Any matching shares will be considered as part of the overall quantum.
 Performance periods longer than three years and compulsory post-vesting holding periods are encouraged.
 Firms should avoid operating multiple long-term schemes.
 ISS does not typically support uncapped LTIPs in line with the Code recommendation that upper limits should be set and disclosed.
 The fact that the remuneration committee will not be able to grant share awards higher than the limits set out in the remuneration policy is not a sufficient reason for removing individual limits from the rules of the relevant incentive scheme.
 Performance conditions, including non-financial metrics where appropriate, should be relevant, stretching and designed to promote the long-term success of the company.
 The Investment Association Principles state that comparator groups used for performance purposes should be both relevant and representative.
 Remuneration committees should satisfy themselves that the comparative performance will not result in arbitrary outcomes.
 ISS prefers to see vesting levels at no more than 25 percent for threshold performance.
 Vesting should not occur for below median performance.
 Dividends relating to the duration of the performance period may be paid retrospectively on shares that the executive retains after the performance targets have been measured, but no dividends should be paid on any part of the award that lapsed.
 The practice of crediting dividend payments on undelivered shares or options after the end of the performance period or beyond a compulsory post-vesting holding period is opposed.
-Malus and/or clawback Malus and clawback are sometimes confused, so it is worth clarifying that malus means to forfeit some or all of a variable remuneration award before it has vested, while clawback allows the company to recover payments already made through the LTIP or annual bonus
+Malus and/or clawback Malus means to forfeit some or all of a variable remuneration award before it has vested, while clawback allows the company to recover payments already made through the LTIP or annual bonus schemes.
+When designing schemes of performance-related remuneration for executive directors, the Code states that schemes should include provisions that would enable the company to recover sums paid or withhold the payment of any sum, and specify the circumstances in which the committee considers it would be appropriate to do so.
+The Pensions and Lifetime Savings Association advises that such provisions should not be restricted solely to material misstatements of the financial statements.
+Good leavers Where individuals choose to terminate their employment before the end of the service period, or in the event that employment is terminated for cause, the Investment Association Principles suggest that any unvested options or conditional share-based awards should normally lapse.
+In other circumstances of cessation of employment, some portion of the award may vest, but always subject to the achievement of the relevant performance criteria and with an